mkghosh/cyb-learn/forensics/forensics.md

 - **Remote Logging and Monitoring Data:** These logs are relatively stable and less likely to change.
 - **Physical Configuration and Network:** Documenting this data helps analysts understand the infrasture and the context of the investigation.
 - **Archival media:** This data is stored offline such as tables, and optical discs.

+# Guidelines to follow during forensics
+- **Document every step:** No matter how small an action is during the forensic analysis, it must be documented and aligned with whoever is handling the evidence, what time was taken, and the reasons behind their access to the evidence.
+- **Secure transport:** Tamper-proof packaging should be utilised to transport disk drives and other evidence securely.
+- **Hasing:** Using cryptographic hash functions such as MD5 and SHA-1 to create unique data fingerprints and verify that is has not been altered.
+- **Write Blocking:** Using write blockers helps prevent any modification of the original data.

+# Skills need to be successful in forensics
+- Keyword Searching
+- File signature analysis
+- Registry Analysis
+- Email Extraction and
+- Web history extraction